mwdai049/Bitcoin-Sentiment-Analysis/README.md

-# Stock Market Sentiment Analysis
+# Bitcoin Stock Sentiment Analysis

 This project aims to analyze the sentiment of news articles and YouTube videos related to a specific stock (Bitcoin in this case) and correlate it with the stock's price over a period of time.
 The project uses sentiment analysis models and various APIs to gather data, process it, and visualize the results.